 Avi accelerated his journey of learning to code in 2013 when he was fortunate enough to attend Dev Bootcamp in Chicago with Rod.
 Since then he has worked on several projects and is now focusing on the real estate sector.
 Avi is an Army veteran, with service in Iraq.
 He enlisted in the Reserve as a private and ten years later left the service as a captain.
 Avi holds an undergraduate degree in history from Brandeis University and an MBA from the MIT Sloan School of Management.
 He worked at General Electric as a marketing and analytics manager.
 He lives in the Boston area with his amazing wife Shira and adorable son Sammy.

-Edward Donovan is General Counsel and Secretary of Crealta Pharmaceuticals.
+Edward Donovan is currently Executive Vice President, General Counsel and Secretary of TerSera

 Don has been a professional software developer in Chicago since 1990 during which time, he has had the great fortune to work at many types of companies employing varied technologies.